 It is unclear how long this system will be in place.
 For now, the only way to ride Rise of the Resistance is to grab a spot in a boarding group.

-- Arrive at Hollywood Studios about one hour before the official opening time.
+- Arrive at Hollywood Studios well before the official opening time.

 - Make sure everyone who wants to ride Rise of the Resistance is inside the park by opening time (have their Magic Bands or tickets scanned).

-- Have your My Disney Experience app open and be sure to turn WiFi OFF – use your data instead.
+- Be sure to turn WiFi OFF – use your data instead.

-- As soon as the clock strikes the official opening time refresh your app and tap the icon to get a spot in a Boarding Group for everyone in your party.
+- As soon as the clock strikes the official opening time, have the My Disney Experience app open and tap the icon to get a spot in a Boarding Group for everyone in your party.

 I will update this post as soon as this process changes.
 We predict that at some point Disney will ditch the Boarding Group system in favor of a traditional FastPass.
 Get my ultimate guide to Disney Fast Pass 2020 in this post!